Lambda123Design/MLOps-Skills/README.md

 ## GitHub Actions expects few things like key-value pair, the first key is name, which specifies the workflow name.
 In this example: name: Python CI; the next key is on, which specifies the events that will trigger the workflow.
 Workflows can be triggered on events like push, pull request, merge, or delete.
 Here, the workflow will trigger on push and pull request events on the main branch:

+## Astronomer, Docker, Airflow, all are related (Astronomer is a managed platform for Apache Airflow; Airflow will be running within a Docker container) - So now I'm quite excited to start the practical implementation of Airflow.
+Uh, before I go ahead, you know, I really want to introduce you to this amazing platform which is called as Astronomer.
+And we also see it as Astro.
+Uh, what exactly is Astro or Astronomer?
+It is a managed platform for Apache Airflow.
+So here you can see Airflow is there.
+That simplifies running and scaling Airflow while providing additional enterprise features like monitoring, security and automation.
+Okay, so this entire platform we are going to specifically use, and the best thing will be that this platform will be running your r.
+So for this you definitely need to have a Docker installed or Docker installed in your, uh, laptop or your desktop.
+And then only you will be able to use this, okay.
+Because at the end of the day, when we are creating all our end to end projects, uh, specifically using Airflow, whatever task we are going to define, all these tasks, um, we are going to write it down, and we are also going to use other services which will be specifically running in Docker container.
+And we'll be making sure that using Docker Compose we’ll make them interact with one another.

 **A) Getting Started with MLFlow Tracking Server**

 **B) MLFlow with AWS**